dbones/dbones.github.io/_posts/2019-01-21-tdd-an-ioc-container-part-4.md

 - [Coverlet](https://github.com/tonerdo/coverlet/) - dotnet Cli plugin which runs code coverage
 - [Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) - shows the runable tests - note this was able to run the tests, however the experience is not 100%. (at the time of writing)

-Code supports .NET core really well, including some code refactorings.
+Code supports .NET core really well, including some code refactoring.
 The best part to this setup was a small plugin which enabled code coverage to be seen against each line of code.

 In this setup we take advantage of the dotnet test adaptor (which runs MSpec) and use its watch command.